ontodev/droid/README.md

 where:

 - `:docker-config` is optional.
-If included it must specify: (1) `:active?`: whether or not to actually use docker's container service when running commands in the project's branches; (2) `:image`: the name of the docker image to use; (3) `:work-dir` the working directory to use when executing a command in a container; (4) `:shell-command` the program name of the shell to be used when running commands.
+If included it must specify: (1) `:active?`: whether or not to actually use docker's container service when running commands in the project's branches; (2) `:image`: the name of the docker image to use; (3) `:workspace-dir`: the directory to map the server's local workspace directory for a branch to in the container; (4) `:temp-dir`: the directory to map the server's local temp directory for branch to in the container; (5) `:default-working-dir`: the directory relative to which DROID commands should be run by default within the container if not otherwise specified; (6) `:shell-command`: the program name of the shell to be used when running commands; (7) `:env`: extra environment variables to pass to a container when invoking it.
 - `:op-env` should be one of `:dev`, `:test`, `:prod`
   - If `:op-env` is defined as (for example) `:dev`, then the `:dev` key will be used when looking up all of the other configuration parameters.
 - `:log-level` should be one of `:debug`, `:info`, `:warn`, `:error`, `:fatal`